microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.OnEventDoActionAttribute.md

 Attribute for declaring what action a monitor should perform when it receives an event in a given state.

+Attribute for declaring what action a monitor should perform when it receives an event in a given state.

 ```csharp
 [AttributeUsage(AttributeTargets.Class, AllowMultiple = true)]
 protected sealed class OnEventDoActionAttribute : Attribute